Think of You (Chris Young and Cassadee Pope song)

 "Think of You" is a song recorded by American country music singers Chris Young and Cassadee Pope.
 It was written and produced by Young and Corey Crowder, with additional writing from Josh Hoge.
 "Think of You" was released on January 25, 2016 as the second single from Young's fifth studio album, I'm Comin' Over (2015).
 The country pop song explores the reminiscence of a recent breakup.

-"Think of You" peaked at number one on both the Country Airplay and Canada Country charts, earning Young his second consecutive and his seventh chart topper on each tally and earning Pope her first number one on either chart.
+"Think of You" peaked at number one on both the Country Airplay and Canada Country charts, earning Young his second consecutive and his seventh chart topper on each tally and earning Pope her first and only number one on either chart.
 The song additionally peaked at number two on the Hot Country Songs chart, behind "Somewhere on a Beach" by Dierks Bentley.
 "Think of You" reached number 40 on the Billboard Hot 100.
 The song was certified Platinum by the Recording Industry Association of America (RIAA) and has sold 513,000 copies in the United States.
 "Think of You" was nominated for Best Country Duo/Group Performance at the 59th Annual Grammy Awards.